-In the January 2016 News and Views, there is an article titled ”Potential Mob Graziers Should Consider Precautions.”
-The focus is on ultra-high stock density (UHSD) grazing, which is the management tool of using grazing livestock in much higher than normal concentrations to achieve landscape-focused objectives with the long-term goal of enhancing soils, forages and livestock production.
+The article “Potential Mob Graziers Should Consider Precautions”, focuses on ultra-high stock density (UHSD) grazing, which is the management tool of using grazing livestock in much higher than normal concentrations to achieve landscape-focused objectives with the long-term goal of enhancing soils, forages and livestock production.
 It is usually expressed in pounds of live-weight per acre at a given moment in time.
 Depending on the environment and forages, ultra-high stock densities are usually in excess of 100,000 pounds of animal live-weight per acre with some producers exceeding 1 million pounds per acre; thus requiring multiple moves to fresh pasture daily.

 High stock density (HSD) grazing is very similar and is inclusive of UHSD grazing by definition.
 However, HSD grazing doesn’t have to be applied at the extremely high intensities often considered to be “mob” grazing whereby multiple moves per day are required.